 It is very important to maintain and keep up the work that has been completed.
 Maintaining roadways is not only important for your safety, but the safety of the community.

 Since the Fire Department is not able to complete every mile of road in the High Fire Hazard Areas on an annual basis, the maintenance of the road clearance work is the responsibility of each property owner.
 Santa Barbara Municipal Code requires homeowners to make sure that vegetation on their property does not encroach onto adjacent roadways.
 This effort includes keeping evacuation routes clear of flammable vegetation and thinning vegetation along the roadways.

-In years past we have been able to recycle 98% of the chipped material and accomplished the same this year.
-If you have questions related to the project or have questions related to City property requirements you can call the Fire Department at 965-5254.
+In years past 5 years we have been able to recycle 100% of the chipped material.
+If you are interested in obtaining wood chips or have any other questions about the Assessment District or Road Clearance, you can call the Fire Department at 965-5254.

 To watch a short video about the Vegetation Road Clearance Program, please click the here.